kodexa-labs/aws-eks-cdk/README.md

 ```

 This process will take some time to create the infrastructure.
 Note it will first show you the changes that will be made before making them.
 All CDK changes will be made through a CloudFormation template.

-At the end of the deploy, the command will output an AWS CLI command that will register the cluster with your local kubectl.
+At the end of the deploy, the command will **output** an AWS CLI command that will register the cluster with your local kubectl.

-1. **Be sure to copy this information as some of it is needed in subsequent steps.**
-1. **Make sure to run the command that starts with "aws eks update-kubeconfig..." before using Helm to deploy Kodexa.**

 ```bash
 Outputs:
 demo.Output = vpc-066b33daxxxxxxxx